mark-watson/Racket-AI-book/manuscript/kgn.md

 ### Implementation of KGN Application Code

-The file **Racket-AI-book-code/kgn/main.rkt** contains the application code.
+The file **Racket-AI-book-code/kgn/main.rkt** contains library boilerplate and the file **Racket-AI-book-code/kgn/kgn.rkt** the application code.
 The provided Racket scheme code is structured for interacting with the DBPedia SPARQL endpoint to retrieve information about persons or places based on a user's string query.
 The code is organized into several defined functions aimed at handling different steps of the process:

 **Query Parsing and Entity Recognition**: